Shakthi/web-editx/README.md

 - Refreshed the browser UI with a slimmer toolbar and denser layout so the Monaco editor gets nearly the full viewport
 - Reworked status feedback: toast notifications now show saving/unsaved/success states
 - Security warning dialog is clearer and, once accepted, the consent is remembered via  localtunnel cookie
+- Fixing reload of current editor page closing the session

 ---